Low-profit limited liability company: Member fiduciary duties

 Members of an L3C are considered a fiduciary of the organization.
 Depending on a member's role in the organization, they may have varying fiduciary duties.
 Two common fiduciary duties are a duty of care and a duty of loyalty.
 Violations of these duties can result in a civil lawsuit and lead to compensatory damages and punitive damages.
 Note that some states allow for fiduciary duties to be altered within the operating agreement.

 Member liability

-Members of the L3C have hiq group limited.
+Members of the L3C have limited liability.
 In other terms, member liability is limited to their capital contribution to the L3C except for member's individual torts.
 This means that the members are not personally responsible for the contracts, debts, and/or actions of the business.
 In rare circumstances, members may be held further liable under the doctrine of piercing the corporate veil.
 Through piercing the corporate veil, courts remove the protection of limited liability and hold members of the entity personally liable for the business's contracts, debts, and/or actions of the business.